-What Can a Handyman Do in Margate, Florida?
+What Can a Handyman Do Without a License in Margate, Florida?

 In Margate (Broward County), most “handyman” work is legal without a Florida contractor license only when it stays in the realm of minor, non-structural repairs and does not involve regulated trades (electrical, plumbing, HVAC) or permitting triggers.
 Florida does not have a single statewide “handyman license” or a simple $500 handyman exemption that broadly authorizes contracting; instead, licensing is determined by whether the work fits a state/local contractor category and whether permits/trade licensing are required.
 Even when you don’t need a state contractor license, you typically still need a City of Margate Business Tax Receipt (local business tax).